hmcts/goldenpath-platops/README.md

 ```

 ## Section 2 - AKS Cluster
-There is a [Backstage GoldenPath documentation](https://backstage.platform.hmcts.net/docs?filters%5Buser%5D=all) for the AKS cluster which would walk you through the steps required in creating
+There is a [Backstage GoldenPath documentation](https://backstage.platform.hmcts.net/docs?filters%5Buser%5D=all) for the AKS cluster which will walk you through the steps required in creating
 applications in the AKS cluster.

 📣 **NOTE:** You need to be on  the VPN to access the documentation